codeBigInt/fundagoal/README.md

 ### For Campaign Creators 📢

 1. **Create Your Campaign**: Set your funding goal, duration, and campaign details
-2. **Share Your Vision**: Tell your story and attract supporters
-3. **Track Progress**: Monitor your campaign's progress in real-time
+2. **Track Progress**: Monitor your campaign's progress in real-time
-4. **Withdraw Funds**: Securely collect funds when your goal is reached
+3. **Withdraw Funds**: Securely collect funds when your goal is reached
-5. **Stay in Control**: Update, pause, or close your campaign anytime
+4. **Stay in Control**: Update, pause, or close your campaign anytime

 ### For Supporters 🤝